elastic/apm-agent-java/apm-agent-plugins/apm-spring-webflux/README.md

 - `--port 8080` set server port, use `-1` for a random port
 - `--server netty` set server implementation, valid values are `netty` and `tomcat`
 - `--count N` execute `N` sets of sample requests against application, defaults to `0`
+- `--client` execute client sample requests against an already-started server, implies `--count 1` if not set explicitly